hc-picasso/Notes/INIFAP.agreement.17-01-2022.md

 - Is it  Bill or Receipt?
 We should ask Rachel

 Ramón is proposing:
-- 40%, 30% and 30% are the proposal for the payment, the time will be part of the schedule, her is only for example purposes
+- 40%, 30% and 30% are the proposal for the payment, the time will be part of the schedule, current placeholder
 - INIFAP obligations (deliverables) will be updated as the te

 ## Conclusions